cityofaustin/census2020/gatsby/content/text/en/text-en.md

   title: You can now respond to the 2020 Census!
   text:
     - There are three ways to respond to the 2020 Census.
 Once you receive your invitation, you can respond online, by phone, or by mail.
     - Need Help Filling Out the Census?
-Visit any Austin Public Library for details or call 2-1-1.
+Call 2-1-1 for details.
   cta:
     text: Take The Census NOW!
     link: "http://www.2020census.gov"